LCBC-UiO/galamm/README.md

 generalized linear mixed models with factor structures.
 However, galamm allows semiparametric estimations with [gamm4](https://cran.r-project.org/package=gamm4), and hence more flexibly allows estimation of nonlinear effects.
-If you don’t need semiparametric estimation, on the other hand, your should use definitely [PLmixed](https://cran.r-project.org/package=PLmixed), as it is a much more mature package.

-The plan for the package is to provide tool for fast and scalable estimation of generalized linear latent and mixed models (GLLAMMs) (Rabe-Hesketh, Skrondal, and Pickles 2004) and their semiparametric extensions which we have termed generalized additive latent and mixed models (GALAMMs) (Sørensen, Fjell, and Walhovd 2021).
+The plan for the package is to provide tool for fast and scalable estimation of generalized linear latent and mixed models (GLLAMMs) (Rabe-Hesketh, Skrondal, and Pickles 2004) and their semiparametric extensions which we have termed generalized additive latent and mixed models (GALAMMs) (Sørensen, Fjell, and Walhovd 2023).
 This is already possible to some extent, using the function `marginal_likelihood`, as is documented in the vignette on maximum likelihood estimation.
 To obtain this, we combine sparse matrix computations with RcppEigen (Bates and